Dojo Review: Fast Transfers But Is It Worth It?

 The Dojo Go is essentially a must-have if you opt for a Dojo merchant account.

 That’s not just because it is Dojo’s most feature-rich card machine, but down to it being the only option you have.
-Dojo doesn’t support third-party card reader hardware and the Dojo Pocket – a slimmer card machine accessory– is only available to be yours after you’ve purchased the Dojo Go for your business first.
+Dojo doesn’t support third-party card reader hardware, and the Dojo Pocket – a slimmer card machine accessory– is only available to you after you’ve purchased the Dojo Go for your business first.

 Those limitations aside, let’s detail the key features of the Dojo Go and what we think about it compared to other top card readers.